barryclark/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
 title: Welcome to my blog!
+Data science.
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).